fitsyu/NumberSpeller/README.md

 # Meet numspel
-A Robot that spells a number
+A robot that spells a number

 # Multiple language support
 Currently supported languages are: